A BRIEF HISTORY OF KALAHOCKEY

-These pages provide a comprehensive journal of the history of our club and special thanks go to one of our Life Members, Phil Fawell, for his research and collation of information.
-To view the club’s history by periods, use the attached menu.
+If you would like to learn more about the history of Kalahockey, please click here.
+Special thanks go to one of our Life Members, Phil Fawell, for his research and collation of information.